HewlettPackard/python-storage-clients/doc/source/pages/debug.rst

 Bug reports
 --------------------------------------------------------------------------------
-If you have found a bug, please create an `issue in GitHub <https://github.com/HewlettPackard/python-storage-clients/issues>`_.
+If you have found a bug, please create an `GitHub issue <https://github .com/HewlettPackard/python-storage-clients/issues>`_.

+Your questions are welcomed in `gitter chat <https://gitter .im/python-storage-clients>`_.

 And do not hesitate to contact me: Ivan Smirnov <ivan.smirnov@hpe.com>